Sport Psychology for injured athletes looks a little different than it does for currently competing athletes, but the mindset skills are the same.

 How to have a Successful Injury Recovery

 This program is a must for every athlete who wants to return to their sport with better abilities than the day they got injured.
 Injuries can be devastating; how you respond determines your success.
-By signing up for the Return To Play Mindset Program, you are betting on yourself and showing everyone else that this injury is not going to stop you from getting better as an athlete.
+By signing up for the Complete Mental Game Program, you are betting on yourself and showing everyone else that this injury is not going to stop you from getting better as an athlete.
 Show people that you have what it takes to be a successful athlete even when you can’t play.

 Injuries Bring Up Questions

 We’re sure that you have a lot of questions surrounding your injury.